 If at all possible, medication should not be brought into the academy for administration during the day.
 Where this is unavoidable, medicines (tablets or ointment included and asthma medication) must be brought to the academy office at 8.50am.
-The medication must be named and must be in its original container with dosage instructions.
-A letter from parents giving permission for the medicine to be administered must accompany the medication.
+The medication must be named and must be in its original container or box with dosage instructions.
+A signed form giving permission for the medicine to be administered must be completed at the office.
 Staff may exercise their right not to administer medication if they wish.

 Children on long-term medication (e.g. diabetics) should see the SENCO so that arrangements can be made.
-The academy currently has seven designated First Aiders.
+The academy currently has thirteen designated First Aiders.